-2020 has brought many surprises, and Rosa has been using the time to develop three original TV series inspired by her life experiences.
-Rosa writes about strong womxn who challenge the norm, children with super powers, and she thoroughly enjoys collaborating on projects that empower BIPOC communities.
-She knows the value of representation in media. * As a new mom, Rosa is on a personal journey to investigate her unknown indigenous connection to Perú, as she feels that her son will have many questions about family roots.
+This past year, Rosa has used her time to develop three original TV pilots inspired by her life experiences.
+Rosa writes about strong womxn who challenge the norm and children with super powers.
+She thoroughly enjoys collaborating on projects that empower BIPOC communities, as she is a strong believer of the power of representation in media. * As a new mom, Rosa is on a personal journey to investigate her unknown indigenous connection to Perú; she foresees her son's inquiry about family roots.
 As she develops as a writer, director and performing artist she continues to learn the power that comes from knowing yourself fully and loving yourself as you are.
 For this reason, Rosa hopes to empower all the chubby brown girls who come across her work.
-She's a Writer, Actor, Director who strongly believes that the arts should be accessible to all, as it contains the power to validate someone's presence in the world.
+As a teaching artist she strongly believes that the arts should be accessible to all, as it contains the power to validate someone's existence in the world.
 She sends courage and love to all the shy spirits everywhere.
 Thank you for visiting her site today.

 Art of Leadership: From Individual to Collective Impact with LA County for Arts